RiswanBasha/iQube_Task/README.md

 3. Basic SMTP protocol module has been used throughout the project.
 4. I have used my college mail ID as my receiver  and my personal Mail ID as a sender .I created a path for my personal ID credentials in environmental variable.
 So, It is only known for me and accepted for my PC.

 Finally, Thankyou for giving me this Task.
 I have learnt a lot of basic python Scripting concepts.
-Excited to learn a lot from your support.